loginom/loginom-help-en-omegat/data/integration/export/excel.md

 ---
 # ![ ](./../../images/icons/common/data-sources/file-excel-export_default.svg) Export to Excel File

-Узел экспортирует таблицы данных в файлы для программы Microsoft Excel.
+The node exports data tables to files for Microsoft Excel.
 It is possible to set the following file formats:

 * Excel 2003 (.xls extension);
 * Excel 2007 (.xlsx extension).